Words by Charley Snell

 Good mood foods are set to be one of the trends of the next decade.
 “Better for you” is giving way to “better for me” as consumers look for options that feed mental wellbeing and personal satisfaction in addition to physical health.
 From adaptogens and probiotics to catechins and turmeric, there’s an all-out quest to find food and drink filled with ingredients that make the experience equally enjoyable and beneficial.

-Here are some of the top examples.
+Here are some of the top examples of mood boosting food.

 Swapping out hot-brewed coffee for a brew that’s been steeped in cold water for 12 to 24 hours is believed to offer mental and physical benefits.

 Moon Milk is an increasingly popular choice to de-stress or have before going to sleep, because it combines warm milk with ashwagandha, an adaptogen known to significantly reduce anxiety.
 Plus, it can be enhanced with a range of spices and natural flavours—like honey or fruits—to suit almost any palate.